JacobBersheba89/New_website/README.md

 - 7.3.
 I think "aboutme" is already done..
 - 16.3. so..
 I stopped for a bit... well, what can you do?_!
 - 13.6.
 I should start continue.. isn´it_?!!! not energy to continue..
 - 07.07.
-I have to do something toady.
+I have to do something today.